luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passess `update` command
+* User selects 4 from menu
 * List of cars printed out, user asked which car they would like to update
 * User enters new milage
 * New mileage is stored
 * A message confirming the storing of that data is printed out

-### Get next maintenance
+### List maintenance

-In order to keep track, and be reminded, of the required maintenance for my car I want to be able to input milage and be returned the upcoming maintenance
+In order to ensure the health of my vehicle I want to be able to view all upcoming maintenance items

 Usage Example:

 ```
-  > ./maintenance_tracker next
+  > 2
   For which car?
-  1. 2000 Jetta
+  1. 2000 Volkswagon Jetta
-  2. 2012 CRV
+  2. 2012 Honda CRV
-  3. 2014 Silverado
+  3. 2014 Chevy Silverado
   > 2
+  1. √ Drive it! at 1 miles
-  The next scheduled maintenance for your Honda CRV is: Oil Change at 130000 miles
+  2. √ Oil Change at 123 miles
+  3. Air Filter at 2000 miles
+  4. Tires at 4321 miles
 ```

 Acceptance Criteria

-* User passes in `next` command
+* User enters 2 at menu
 * User enters the number of car they would like the next maintenance for
-* Next maintenance is printed out for that car based on current mileage in database
+* All items are printed out, with completed ones having a √ in front of them

 ### Adding maintenance